VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 development of particular bounded contexts, will describe the implementation, and will highlight any implications for testing.

-There are also chapters that look at the big picture.
+Other chapters look at the big picture.
 For example, there is a chapter that explains the rationale for splitting the RI into the bounded contexts we chose, another chapter analyzes the implications of our approach for versioning the system, and other chapters looks at how